yunqing-me/AdAM/README.md

 - Wrecked cars
 - ...

-Follow Experiments part in this repo and you can produce your customized results.
+Follow the experiment part in this repo and you can produce your customized results.

-## Bibtex
+# Bibtex
 If you find this project useful in your research, please consider citing our paper:

 ```